-Students should begin by learning how to write a well-structured sentence containing a subject and predicate.
+When learning how to write effectively, students should begin by learning how to compose a well-structured sentence containing a subject and predicate.
 These sentences can be simple, like:

 Sam jumped.